qmk/qmk_firmware/docs/kle2json_guide.md

 ```

 It will fetch the KLE, generate a new `LAYOUT_60_ansi`, and either add a new layout or change the existing layout to match.

+## Adding more layouts

+At the current time QMK only supports the base layout.
+Layout Options are allowed for VIA compatibility purposes and will be implemented in QMK at a later date.
+For now we recommend you create a KLE for each layout you want to support in QMK and call `qmk kle2json` once per layout to set up the info.json.